Jacob-Barhak/MIST/README.txt

 The examples provided with the system are used for testing the system.

 Running the TestCode.py script will test that the simulation system is working properly.
 Running this file will also create the file Testing.zip that is the data file the system can load and tests the simulation results.
 The file SimulationExamples.pdf analyses these examples and allows results comparison that is performed when TestCode.py is run.
-To run this in verbose mode from the command line, change th working dorectory to the installation directory and type nosetests -s
+To run this in verbose mode from the command line, change the working directory to the installation directory and type nosetests -s

 In addition to the above test script, below is a list of known bugs and issues uncovered during testing that were not yet addressed at the time of this release:

-Non-Critical known Bugs & Features:

-J0015: TABLES ARE LIMITED TO 255 INPUT PARAMETERS
-The system does not support tables that are defined by more than 255 input arguments.
-For example a table with a single dimension of 300 cells will generate an error.
-This is a Python limitation.
-The solution should allow defining the inputs to the table as vectors rather than as a string.
-Meanwhile, it is possible to create a workaround by using the Iif function to split tables to tables that can be defined by fewer arguments than 255.

-J0100: Minor GUI issues occasionally encountered

-There are small minor issues that appear in the GUI when the system is loaded.
-The bugs can be bypassed at the user level and are rare and therefore not of high priority.
-Some issues may be cause by WxPython - see below.

-Instructions to Reproduce a GUI issue

-1. Launch the system and load the file Testing.zip
-2. Press on the population button to load the form
-3. Press on the Add button to add data to the population
-4. Select the AF parameter from the lower left list box - you will notice the Popuation Sets form on the back scroll
+Known Bugs

+At the time of release, there were no known reproducible bugs.

 Comments/Suggestions & Feature Requests:

 R0021: LIST OF COEFFICIENTS FOR COST WIZARD